British intervention in Spanish American independence: Diplomacy

 In the face of Spanish diplomatic pressure, Castlereagh supported all his action based on the previous British law.
-This affirmed that he could only open proceedings against convicts in British courts, which prohibited service abroad, in favor of a prince, state or potentate.
+This affirmed that he could only open proceedings against convicts in British courts, which prohibited service abroad, in favour of a prince, state or potentate.
 The prosecutors did not believe that the Revolutionaries fitted any of those categories, since they were not recognized states.
 The Lord Chancellor, Earl of Eldon, was consulted on this which held the view that rebel governments could only be considered as a sovereign subject before the British courts, when their sovereignty has been recognized by the British government.
 For Castlereagh, this placed his government in a dilemma against public opinion, since it made Britain's neutrality impossible, either by recognizing an independence prematurely, or accusing the British of helping the insurgents.
 Therefore, he concluded that a new law was required, but deferred, since it was not convenient to discuss it publicly in the parliament of the United Kingdom in 1818, while the war had not been yet been decided in favour with the potential possibility of mediation.

 The decisive years of the 1817 and 1818 war ended favourably with patriotic governments.
 Finally, a bill was presented in Parliament on May 13, 1819, to prohibit the enlistment or commitment of individuals to serve abroad or equipment for military purposes, without the license, and passed as the Foreign Enlistment Act 1819 (59 Geo.
 3. c.
 69).
 By this time however around 10,000 men from the British isles had served in South America; of these approximately 6,500 had served in the South American Armies and 3,500 in the Navies.
 In addition to the enlistment ban other clauses were made; provisions for the trial, detention of ships carrying recruits and armament of warships for foreign service.
 What's more despite the law being passed there was no intention of ever enforcing it.